sachinlondhe4/haxademic/README.md

 Use the following VM Arguments when running the Java Application

-* -d32 (when rendering to Quicktime movie or using a web cam)
+* `-d32` (when rendering to Quicktime movie or using a web cam)
-* -Xmx1024M
+* `-Xmx1024M`
-* -Xms1024M
+* `-Xms1024M`

 General Use / Tips

+* If you get a Quicktime error, try adding `-d32` to your VM arguments when compiling.
-* If you want to wipe your bin/ directory, you'll have to do a Project -> Clean... afterwards.
+* If you want to wipe your `bin/` directory, you'll have to do a **Project -> Clean…** in Eclipse afterwards.

+## Todo
+* Comment the codebase and generate docs
+* Create a unified keyboard/MIDI/OSC input system with improved midi/osc data handling
+* Clean up legacy code that's no longer used
+* Lots more noted in the PAppletHax class comments

 ## Licensing

 The Haxademic codebase and apps are [MIT licensed](https://raw.github.com/cacheflowe/haxademic/master/LICENSE), so do what you want with these files.
 Feel free to let me know that you're using it for something cool.
+I've added 3rd-party .jar files and compiled Java libraries that I'm probably not actually allowed to redistribute here, so if you're the owner of one of those libraries and would like the files removed, let me know.
+I've included them to aid those who would like a quick start and not have to search for the many dependencies of this project.
+Some of these libraries have disappeared from the web entirely, so searching for them may be futile anyway.
+I just want people to make cool things with this library, and hope you understand.